 1. Nail down your killer offer

 Facebook ads are all about the offer.
 You want to give people a reason to click on your ad and get to know you.
-So, the first thing you need to do is nail down your unique personal training offer that you will promote via Facebook.
+So, you first need to nail down your unique personal training offer that you will promote via Facebook.

 Think about something that is enticing for your ideal clients and has a low barrier of entry.
 For example, you wouldn’t want to offer ten personal training sessions in Facebook ads.
-These are expensive and require a lot of trust building before someone will want to buy it.
-Instead, think of something that takes less of your time that will help you begin your relationship with leads.
+These are expensive and require much trust-building before someone wants to buy them.
+Instead, think of something that takes less of your time and will help you begin your relationship with leads.

 Consider one of these types of offers: